 Jumping spiders are comprised of the smartest spiders on the planet with jaw-dropping hunting techniques and sharp eyesight.
-This family of spider appears to be aware on a level not seen in other arachnids.
+This family of spiders appears to be aware on a level not seen in other arachnids.

 Jumping spiders are easily identified by their signature short-quick movements, raised Sherman tank-like body, and a distinct pair of large forward-facing eyes.
 Salticidae have the best eyes of all spiders.
 This helps them track prey.
 Jumping spiders are world-renown for their hunting abilities.
 Many species appear to follow their prey and plan their attack.
-If spiders loose track of their prey, they will seek it out until they find it again.
+If spiders lose track of their prey, they will seek it out until they find it again.
 This gives credence that jumping spiders have a form of object permanence.
 This is the understanding that just because something may be out of view, doesn't mean it is gone.
 Humans don't develop this skill until about 4 - 7 months of life.
-Jumpers don't spin webs but they can make silk when needed for traveling or protecting an opening to their burrow.
+Jumpers don't spin webs but they can make silk when needed for traveling, cliff-hanging, or protecting an opening to their burrow.
 In the video below, a member of the Portia genus shows us how it's done.

 Salticidae can be found in a number of environments.
 Most are found in tropical forests but are also found in woodlands, arid regions, mountainous regions, and even near water.